RizTkSem/twrp_device_WIKO_W_V770/README.md

 - [ ] update.zip sideload
 - [ ] UI colors (red/blue inversions)
 - [x] Screen goes off and on
-- [x] F2FS/EXT4 Support, exFAT/NTFS where supported
+- [x] F2FS/EXT4 support
-- [x] all important partitions listed in mount/backup lists
+- [ ] all important partitions listed in mount/backup lists
 - [ ] backup/restore to/from external (USB-OTG) storage (not supported by the device) (not tested)
 - [x] [backup/restore to/from adb](https://gerrit.omnirom.org/#/c/15943/)
 - [x] decrypt /data